deepak-singh12345/deepak-singh12345/README.md

 - 👀 I’m interested in Python, A.I. , MAchine learning, automation and robotics
 - 🌱 I’m currently learning M.L. in python
 - 💞️ I’m looking to collaborate on M.L.
-- 📫 You can reach me on linkedin : Deepak Singh
+- 📫 You can reach me on linkedin : Deepak Pawar